 Beautiful Venice beaches are known worldwide for their fine powdery sand and gorgeous sunsets over the water.
 Venice and nearby Sarasota cater to the beach-loving crowd, with lots of restaurants, shops, and marinas with boat rentals and guided day tours.
 Whatever you want to try your hand at water skiing or just sit on the beach and relax, check out the best Venice, FL, beaches you’re sure to love!

 Your trip to Venice, FL, would not be complete without visiting its namesake beach!
 Venice Beach is known for its softy powdery sand as well as lots of treasures for beachcombing.
-On the beach you might find shark’s teeth as well as an abundance of seashells, perfect mementos for your trip to the water.
+On the beach you might find shark’s teeth as well as an abundance of seashells, perfect mementos to store in your beach bag from your trip to the water.

 Venice Beach also has manned lifeguard stations, a definite “plus” for anyone wary of swimming in the ocean.
 There are also volleyball courts complete with nets and lots of room for picnicking as well as a concession stand on site.
 You might even find a free yoga class during the early morning hours, an excellent way to start your day when you visit Venice Beach!